xefke/First_Attempt/enterprise/labs/0_CM_treasure_hunt.md

 ## Where in CM is the Kerberos Security Realm value displayed?
 * Administration > Settings > Kerberos
-..* Kerberso Security Realm
+  * Kerberos Security Realm

 Other location:
 There are multiple locations:
 * HDFS > Configuration > Security
-..* Trusted Kerberos Realms: shows all trusted realms if configured
+  * Trusted Kerberos Realms: shows all trusted realms if configured

 ## Which CDH service(s) host a property for enabling Kerberos authentication?
 This is done on cluster level.
 Use the drop-down list next to the cluster name and select "Enable Kerberos".